Here are some ideas you can implement that have high potential payoffs relative to the effort and expense of doing

 9. Modify your business (or business idea) to make it socially responsible.

-10. Make sustainable community development a career via activist organizations, community development corporations, or
+10. Make sustainable community development a career via activist organizations, community development corporations, or economic development organizations.

 11. Encourage companies, governments, and other organizations to buy from socially responsible companies.